 Service Charge – If you paid for your stay with cash, a $90 per day service charge is added to your rate.
 This fee is meant to cover most gratuities for the staff.
 If you pay for your stay with points, this fee is not charged to your room.

-Pets – The Ventana Big Sure is a dog-friendly hotel.
-You are able to bring a maximum of 2 dogs with you, as long as you know details like basset hound temperament.
+Pets – The Ventana Big Sur is a dog-friendly hotel.
 A per stay fee of $150 is charged and they will provide you with a dog bed and water bowl for your room.

 The Ventana Big Sur only has 59 total rooms and suites.
 Reward stays are booked into standard rooms at the resort.
 However, we were upgraded to a Big Sur suite when we checked in.
-The hotel was only operating at 50% capacity so I’m assuming the upgrade was a result of availability and not because of the Hyatt Discoverist status that comes with the World of Hyatt credit card.
+The hotel was only operating at 50% capacity so I’m assuming the upgrade was a result of availability and not because of the Hyatt Discoverist status that comes with the card_name.

 The rooms are spread out over several buildings throughout the property.
 Our suite was at the far end of the property next to the Mountain pool.